-Schools with A Variance to Accept JD-Next
+Schools with a Variance to Accept JD-Next

 The American Bar Association (ABA) is a national, nonprofit organization that accredits law schools in the United States.
 To receive accreditation, law schools must meet the ABA's rigorous standards that govern law school admissions, curriculum, faculty qualifications, student support, and bar passage outcomes.